mahouboy23/IB-notes/Natural sciences.md

 ## The scientific method

 Scientifique knowledge is based on observation and experimentation, along with the formulation of **hypotheses**.
 This has led to remarquable progress in our understanding of the world, because it involves analyzing evidence and drawing conclusions.
 Sometimes, these conclusion helped to from the basis of new theories that may even go against main stream believes and doctrines of the time.
+Sometimes scientist, however, will devise new theories before they have clear evidence for them and then design experiments to test the theories